 Getting this number right will maximize your EC2 cost savings.
 The following steps will help you get there:

 Calculate the number of hours you’re getting billed for a particular EC2 instance type and region per month.

 For example, let’s say you’re getting billed 5420 hours for c5.large instances in us-east-1, per month.

 to 7.53 instance-months, if you consider a month as 720 hours (5420 compute hours / 720 hours per month = 7.53).

 Confirm the billing data you’re looking at corresponds to typical usage.
 For example, looking at a month with exceptionally

 In our example, consuming 7.53 instance-months means we should buy a maximum of 7c5.large

 of reserved instances and then re-evaluate each month if it makes sense to purchase more.

 Find the Right Options and execute the purchase

 Now that you’re sure about the EC2 instance type and size you’ll need and you’ve calculated

 Scope: Regional vs. Availability Zone.

 Standard vs. Convertible.

 All Upfront vs. Partial Upfront vs. No Upfront.

 1 year vs 3 years.

 If your scenario supports instance size flexibility, don’t forget to buy reservations with

 Remember, it comes down to choosing the right balance between savings, flexibility and risk.
 I

-5. Rinse and Repeat
+4. Rinse and Repeat

 and system data and repeat the previous steps until you get to a point where baseline compute

 If you discover that you bought more capacity than you need, or a sub-optimal type, you can

 This diagram summarizes the steps described in this article: